uwla/vue-data-table/README.md

 Make sure to install version `2.0.0` or above for Vue3.

 Versions prior to `2.0.0` are for Vue2.
+Checkout the `vue2` branch for its documentation.

 ### Set up